From curious to confident: Your 10 week journey into silversmithing

 Meet Wendy

-Wendy Grille Collins came to silversmithing the way many of her students do - she saw what other people were making and simply had to learn how to do it herself.
+Hi, I’m Wendy Grille Collins.
+I came to silversmithing the way many of my students do - I saw what other people were making and simply had to learn how to do it myself.

-She got properly started during lockdown, when she needed a creative outlet more than ever.
-Six years later, she holds diplomas in silversmithing and fine jewellery, is completing her advanced jewellery diploma, and has turned a passion into a practice - and a place where other people can discover the same thing.
+I got properly started during lockdown, when I needed a creative outlet more than ever.
+Six years later, I’m proud to hold diplomas in silversmithing and fine jewellery, am completing my Advanced Jewellery Diploma, and I’ve turned my passion into a practice - and a place where other people can discover the same thing.

 Teaching runs in the family.
-Wendy spent some years as an English teacher in Prague before opening her workshop (with a 15 year interlude in corporate marketing), and she brings the teaching instinct to silversmithing: clear guidance, a relaxed pace, and a genuine investment in every person at the bench.
-Her classes are friendly, honest, and - according to her students - quietly addictive.
+I spent some years as an English teacher in Prague before opening my workshop (with a 15 year interlude in corporate marketing), and I try to bring my teaching instinct to silversmithing: clear guidance, a relaxed pace, and a genuine investment in every person at my bench.
+My classes are friendly, honest, and - according to some of my students - quietly addictive.

 That moment is the whole point.